HR Giger (1940-2014) is one of the outstanding figures in Swiss art and design history

 celebrated around the world for his design of the fantastic creatures and eerie environments

-is known about Giger's childhood and youth in his native town of Chur.
-A trove of photographs
+little is known about Giger's childhood and youth in his native town of Chur.
+A trove of

-drawings by the young boy Hansruedi and early artworks that already reveal the future of HR
+photographs drawings by the young boy Hansruedi and early artworks that already reveal the

-Giger's artistic force recently unearthed in the Giger family's former holiday home in the
+future of HR Giger's artistic force recently unearthed in the Giger family's former holiday

-Grisons now offer intimate insights into his early years until the early 1960s.
-Richly
+home in the Grisons now offer intimate insights into his early years until the early 1960s.

-illustrated with more than 230 images from that collection HR Giger: The Early Years tells
+Richly illustrated with more than 230 images from that collection HR Giger: The Early Years

-for the first time the story of those two decades before Giger decided to move to Zurich and
+tells for the first time the story of those two decades before Giger decided to move to

-train as an architect and designer in 1962.
-Supplemented by brief texts as well as by
+Zurich and train as an architect and designer in 1962.
+Supplemented by brief texts as well as

 that period: family episodes the Mickey Mouse adaptations Giger created at the age of ten his